 Sing-Along Some Famous Songs in a Variety of Music Venues

-Well, you are settling down in a place that produced famous names such as The Smashing Pumpkins, Fall Out Boy, and Common.
+When you were deciding where to move, you chose the right spot.
+You are settling down in a place that produced famous names such as The Smashing Pumpkins, Fall Out Boy, and Common.
 Music is a big part of life for every Chicagoan, that’s why there are plenty of places where you can listen to your favorite artists.
 No matter what kind of music you love to jam to, there will be a venue for you.

 The Green Mill is a jazz club, the first one in the US, and it has been running over 100 years now.
 Stop by and see how this place survived Prohibition and still keeps on surprising visitors, with great music shows.